linker3000/ZX-Spectrum-ROM-and-Joystick-Board/README.md

  ## Design Notes

  * U3 and U4 and surrounding circuitry are for the joystick interfaces - omit if not needed.
 U3 and U4 can be 74LS240 OR 74LS640 buffers.
 J5 and J6 (or wire jumpers) select which chip type is fitted.
+Due to limited space only the first joystick port was set up on the board pictured.
  * The polyfuse (F1) is for overcurrent/fault protection for the ZX Spectrum.
 Replace with a wire link if deemed not necessary.
  * The prototype board used 10K resistors instead of 8K2.
  * D1: Some other online ROM board schematics show this diode (incorrectly) in the emitter leg of the transistor circuit.